datastaxdevs/workshop-intro-to-graphql/README.md

 > **⚠️ Important**
 > ```
-> The instructor will show you on screen how to create a token
+> The instructor will show the token creation on screen,
-> but will have to destroy to token immediately for security reasons.
+> but will then destroy it immediately for security reasons.
 > ```

 ## 3. Launch Gitpod